Nocturne (2020 film): Plot

-Juliet is invited and goes to the secret senior party, where she overhears Vivian on a call, telling someone she is "done fucking" them.
+Juliet is invited to the secret senior party, where she overhears Vivian on a call, telling someone she is "done fucking" them.
 Juliet flirts with Vivian's boyfriend Max, and tells him about Moira's notebook.
 Vivian catches them and the two fight, causing Juliet to run off.
 She is stopped by a blinding light similar to the one seen on Moira's notebook.
 The light stops Juliet but Vivian, who does not see it, runs after her, falling off a cliff.
-The next day, Juliet wakes up on her desk with several pages with Vivian's name written repeatedly, and notices the third page matches with Vivi's fall, and the second with Roger.
+The next day, Juliet wakes up on her desk with several pages with Vivian's name written repeatedly, and notices the third page matches with Vivian's fall, and the second with Roger.
 Juliet learns that Vivian injured her arm in two places and that the injury may permanently ruin her career; Juliet is offered Vivian's role in the showcase and accepts, while Vivian is suspended.
 Juliet goes to talk to Vivian, but is accused of having purposely let her fall.
 Juliet looks up Moira's suicide on the internet, and learns that her mother fell off a ski-lift and went into a coma and her father burnt down their house and himself.

-Juliet talks to Max about Moira and her notebook, and persuades Max that Vivian cheated on him and, after they break up, has sex with him.
+Juliet talks to Max about Moira and her notebook, reveals that Vivian cheated on him and, after they break up, has sex with him.
 The night of her birthday, Juliet invites Dr. Cask to her and Vivian's birthday dinner.
 At the dinner, an agitated Vivian throws the cake onto Dr. Cask and storms off.
 As her father is drunk, Juliet has to be driven back by Dr. Cask.
 At his home, he attempts to encourage her for the next day and Juliet kisses him.
 After he rejects her, she reveals that she discovered he was having an affair with Vivian and burns his prestigious trophy.
 Juliet realizes that the previous events have coincided with drawings found in Moira's notebook.
 She is unsure of what will happen next as the last page is torn out.
 She falls into a trance and through automatic writing produces an illustration which demands sacrifice, and in a panic, she burns the entire notebook.

 Before the showcase, Vivian confronts Juliet over her sabotage and tells her she will always be mediocre.
 Juliet suffers a panic attack on stage and runs offstage to the roof of the auditorium.
-She starts to jump but has a hallucination in which she is in the auditorium and has finished her playing, receiving a standing ovation and the approval of her sister.
+She starts to jump but sees herself in the auditorium having finished her playing, receiving a standing ovation and the approval of her sister.

-Afterward, it is revealed Juliet has jumped to her death, but her body fails to be noticed by the busy campus students.
+Afterward, it is revealed Juliet has jumped to her death.
+Her bloody body is seen on a statue, smiling, while campus students walk around not noticing her.